sccn/labstreaminglayer/docs/dev/lib_dev.rst

     mkdir build && cd build
     cmake .. -G <generator name>

-Note: call :cmd:`cmake -G` without a generator name to get a list of available generators.
+Note: call :samp:`cmake -G` without a generator name to get a list of available generators.
-I use :cmd:`cmake .. -G "Visual Studio 16 2019" -A x64`
+I use :samp:`cmake .. -G "Visual Studio 16 2019" -A x64`

 If you used a generator, you can now open the IDE project file.
 Then build the install target.

 Alternatively, you can build directly from command line:
-:cmd:`cmake --build . --config Release --target install`
+:samp:`cmake --build . --config Release --target install`

 In either case, this will create an ``install`` folder in your build folder.
 This ``install`` folder is your :doc:`LSL_INSTALL_ROOT` that you might use in when